- Symptoms of Liver Cancer in Dogs

 How Liver Cancer is Diagnosed in Dogs

-There are multiple different ways that this cancer is diagnosed in dogs.
-In the process of diagnosing this cancer in dogs, it's very likely that a variety of lab tests will be conducted to rule out other possible illnesses.
+There are multiple different ways that this diagnosis of liver cancer in dogs.
+In the process of diagnosis of liver cancer in dogs, it's very likely that a variety of lab tests will be conducted to rule out other possible illnesses.
 From blood work and ultrasounds to radiographs and hormone imbalance tests, there are many ways of figuring out if there is something other than cancer making your dog unwell.

 Veterinarians often look for blood clotting and hemorrhaging.
-They will also look for abnormalities in the urine.
 They will look at the heart first before going through with a biopsy.
 Since surgical biopsies are a more intense way of looking at potentially cancerous tumors, vets will wait to perform surgical biopsies until they are absolutely sure a biopsy is necessary.
-Needle aspirates are an additional way of diagnosing this type of cancer as well.

 How to Treat Liver Cancer in Dogs

 There are many treatments for cancer cells that have spread to the liver of your dog.
-The most common plan of action is the surgical removal of the tumor, but it's not the only option for treating this cancer.
+The most common plan of action is the surgical removal of the tumor.

 The treatment options for liver cancer in dogs are: